bricoletc/delfies/README.md

 Delfies is a tool for the detection of DNA Elimination breakpoints

+## Tool constraints

+* Currently `delfies` looks for telomeric units repeated at least `--telo_array_size` times at the beginning of the soft-clipped region of a read, with no mismatches in the telomeric repeat unit.

 # Other tools

 | Tool name   | Paper | Code |